sophiexiaoyan/flask-tuto/README.md

 pip install wheel
 python setup.py bdist_wheel
 ```
 Then you can try to install the flaskr-1.0.0-py3-none-any.whl in another machine.
-We can set up a new nirtualenv to test it:
+We can set up a new virtualenv to test it:
 ```
 cd flask-tuto
 python3 -m venv venv # this will create a venv directory